- Insights features (forecasting, order recommendations, custom reporting) are available to merchants on Plus plans.

 - The Forecasted demand column will display how much inventory of each product you will need for the selected forecasted date range.
 The Suggested order quantity column will display how many additional units are needed to meet the demand.

-- Click the checkbox beside each product you wish to order and click Create purchase order.
+- Click the checkbox beside each product you want to order and click Create purchase order.

 - Click Next.